 The 4 quadrants of menu engineering

-Each dish falls into one of four categories:
+Every dish lands in one of four performance categories:

 Calculating margin impact per dish